jbpawlik/portfolio/README.md

 ### Portfolio is a demonstration site showcasing web design using HTML and CSS elements.

 ### __Description__
 A portfolio page for the author.
-The portfolio includes information about active projects, personal and professional background, and .
+The portfolio includes information about active projects, personal and professional background, and outside interests.
 The pages' unique style is based off a CSS file created by the author.

 ### __Setup/Installation__
 1. Clone the [repository](http://github.com/jbpawlik/portfolio) to your local machine